7kfpun/FinanceReactNative/README.md

 * **TouchableHighlight** - A wrapper for making views respond properly to touches.
 * **TouchableOpacity** - A wrapper for making views respond properly to touches.
 * **View** - A container that supports layout with flexbox, style, some touch handling, and accessibility controls, and is designed to be nested inside other views and to have 0 to many children of any type.
+* **ViewPagerAndroid** - Container that allows to flip left and right between child views.
 * **WebView**

 ## Additional